-Tighter Integration of GPU Compute and AI
+Tighter Integration of GPU Compute and AI Workloads:

-Workloads: Enterprises are demanding solutions that abstract complexity, enabling effortless deployment of AI workloads.
+Enterprises are demanding solutions that abstract complexity, enabling effortless deployment of AI workloads.
 In the coming months, GPU compute providers must enrich their platforms, moving beyond Infrastructure-as-a-Service to deliver AI-native capabilities.
 This will involve automated workload provisioning, advanced orchestration tools, and intuitive interfaces tailored to enterprise needs.

 Smaller, More Specialized Models: The trend toward smaller, task-optimized models marks a departure from the era of monolithic LLMs.
-These nimble models, championed by NVIDIA as Neural Information Models (NIMs), are designed for efficiency and specific use cases.
+These nimble models, championed as NVIDIA Inference Microservices, are designed for efficiency and specific use cases.
 Enterprises will adopt these models to achieve faster deployment cycles and reduce costs while maintaining performance.